How are you?

 Unfortunately, that was the calm before the storm and this year our battle starts again.

-I have never articulated the feeling it is like to feel fat.
+I have never articulated the feeling of “fattness”.
 To clarify, we’re quite a while away from obese.
 In fact, 10 months ago, in hindsight, I was only slightly chubby.

 I wasn’t particularly thin or fit but I had nice legs and a stomach without noticeable love handles but somehow we’ve managed to gain more weight these past few months than we have in the past 4-5 years.